 - Improve Riverside Ave. drainage

-The City of Fort Collins Engineering Department and their contractor, Lobos Structures, LLC will begin preliminary construction activities for the Riverside bridge construction during the week of September 10.
-The bridge construction project is anticipated to be completed in December2018.
+The City of Fort Collins Engineering Department and their contractor, Lobos Structures, LLC began construction for the Riverside bridge on September 17, 2018.
+The contractor is behind schedule with the full closure phase.
+The bridge construction project is anticipated to be completed in Spring 2019.